marlive215/reviewscraper/README.md

-# reviewscraper
-An app review scraper
+# reviewscraper: An app review scraper
 ## Getting Started:
 ### To get setup with all the dependancies, run:
     pip3 install -r requirements.txt